robertmotr/pixelify/README.md

 - set filter size slider to be dependent on filter selected, i.e identity can only have 3x3

 # done:
+- make texture memory use shorts because it supports only <= x bits
 - imgui implementation
 - test cases for all cases
 - rewrite filter to use shared memory